guoh27/rksdcardtool/Readme.txt

 The first argument is the Rockchip loader binary.
 The second argument is the filename for the generated IDB.
 Use `-` instead of a filename to write the IDB to standard output.
+Use `-v` or `--version` to print the tool version.